-A calibrated trip tank in drilling is normally used for the accurate measurement of mud volumes and changes to mud volumes while tripping.
-It must be available on all rigs & be equipped with a level indicator easily readable from the driller’s position.
+We usually use a calibrated trip tank in drilling to accurately measure mud volumes and changes to mud volumes while tripping.
+It must be available on all rigs & must have a level indicator easily readable from the driller’s position.
 Such an indicator must be accurate to within one-half barrel volume.

-It is considered unsafe to trip without a trip tank and as such, spare parts for the hole fill pump/motor should be kept at the rig site
+It is unsafe to trip without a trip tank, so we should keep spare parts for the hole-fill pump/motor at the rig site.

 Drilling Trip Tank Definition

 The readout may be direct or remote, preferably both.
-The size of the tank and readout arrangement should be such that volume changes in the order of one-half barrel can be easily detected.
+The tank size and readout arrangement should be such that volume changes in the order of one-half barrel can be easily detected.
 Tanks containing two compartments with monitoring arrangements in each compartment are preferred as this facilitates removing or adding drilling fluid without interrupting rig operations.

 Trip Tank Application In Drilling

-If the fluid level in the hole falls as the pipe is removed a reduction in bottom hole pressure will occur.
-If the magnitude of the reduction exceeds the trip margin or safety overbalance factor a well kick may occur (this is considered one of the major causes of kicks).
+If the fluid level in the hole falls as the pipe is removed, a reduction in bottom hole pressure will occur.
+If the magnitude of the reduction exceeds the trip margin or safety overbalance factor, a well kick may occur (this is considered one of the major causes of kicks).
 The hole must be kept full with a lined-up trip tank that can be monitored to ensure that the hole is taking the correct amount of mud.
-If the hole fails to take the correct mud volume, it can be detected.
+It can be detected if the hole fails to take the correct mud volume.
 A trip tank lineup is shown in Fig 1.

-- While pipe tripping, for the first 5 to 10 stands off bottom monitor the hole through the rotary.
-This is to check that the annulus is falling as the drill pipe is removed from the hole.
-The pipe wiper should therefore be installed only after the first stands have been pulled.
-The trip tank should not be overfilled at this stage to ensure that swabbing is clearly indicated, should it occur.
-The circulating pump should be switched off at this stage and the hole filled from the trip tank, after each stand.
+- While pipe tripping, for the first 5 to 10 stands off the bottom, monitors the hole through the rotary.
+This checks that the annulus falls as the drill pipe is removed from the hole.
+The pipe wiper should be installed only after the first stands have been pulled.
+The trip tank should not be overfilled at this stage to ensure that swabbing is indicated, should it occur.
+The circulating pump should be switched off at this stage, and the hole filled from the trip tank after each stand.

-- At any stage while tripping out of the hole, and if the hole does not take the correct volume of drilling mud, the pipe should be run back to bottom using the trip tank, and bottoms-up circulated.
+- At any stage while tripping out of the hole, and if the hole does not take the correct volume of drilling mud, the pipe should be run back to the bottom using the trip tank and bottoms-up circulated.

 - A trip tank and pit watcher should be considered if vessel movement creates any problem in measuring drilling fluid requirements on trips.